SioKCronin/website/content/vision.md

 ![waves](waves.jpg)

-My studio this season is excited about marrying embodiment with conceptual scaffolding in service of self and community actualization.
-The focal point is care.
+My studio practice is dedicated to care.

 I cultivate a well of material from my practices and lived experiences, and then meet others in the present moment, listen deeply, and draw from my